Code-Institute-Submissions/astro-mat-PP2/README.md

 ### Button Testing
-- All buttons were tested manually to ensure the user is directed to the correct section of the website and functions run as intended.
+- Every button underwent manual testing to verify that users are directed to the appropriate sections of the website and that all functions operate as intended.

 ### Game Testing
 - The game was thoroughly tested by friends and family to ensure that everything worked as intended including the following: